raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** 150 feet
+**Range:** 45.0m

 **Components:** V, S

 **Duration:** Concentration, up to 1 minute

-A swirling cloud of smoke shot through with white-hot embers appears in a 20-foot radius sphere centered on a point within range.
+A swirling cloud of smoke shot through with white-hot embers appears in a 6.0m radius sphere centered on a point within range.
 The cloud spreads around corners and is heavily obscured.
-It lasts for the duration or until a wind of moderate or greater speed (at least 10 miles per hour) disperses it.
+It lasts for the duration or until a wind of moderate or greater speed (at least 16km/h) disperses it.

 When the cloud appears, each creature in it must make a Dexterity saving throw.
 A creature takes 10d8 fire damage on a failed save, or half as much damage on a successful one.
 A creature must also make this saving throw when it enters the spell's area for the first time on a turn or ends its turn there.

-The cloud moves 10 feet directly away from you in a direction that you choose at the start of each of your turns.
+The cloud moves 3.0m directly away from you in a direction that you choose at the start of each of your turns.

 #### Inflict Wounds